fastfetch-cli/fastfetch/README.md

 ### MacOS 🍎

-1. Once installed go to your terminal and type `fastfetch --gen-config`, this will generate a config file and the path of this will be displayed.
+1. Once installed go to your terminal and type `fastfetch --gen-config`, this will generate a config file and it's location will be displayed.

 2. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
    Example: `(/Users/deib/.config/fastfetch)`.